 DUMP is an all volunteer environmental group of Vermont and Canadian citizens formed in 2018 and dedicated to protecting the waters of Lake Memphremagog and its watershed.

 To restore and protect the quality of the international waters and watershed of beautiful Lake Memphremagog, a recreational treasure as well as the drinking water source for over 175,000 Canadian citizens.

 - Permanent ban on disposal of landfill leachate at the Newport Wastewater Treatment facility.

-- Permanent ban on disposal of pretreatment of landfill leachate and discharge of any treated or untreated leachate anywhere within the Memphremagog watershed.
+- Permanent ban on pretreatment of landfill leachate and discharge of any treated or untreated leachate anywhere within the Memphremagog watershed.

 - Officially certified date for complete closure of the Coventry landfill, ensuring sufficient funds for all future custodial care activities.

 October 2018 – Our group of volunteers bands together to oppose the expansion of the Coventry Landfill, which was approved by the ANR later that month, and then appealed by DUMP.
 The permit came with the following conditions:

 1) The owner/operator submit a plan for testing sources of PFAS by October 15, 2019.